 ANMAC is notified of retrospective changes by the Program Monitoring report (PMR).
 For prospective changes, education providers should complete an 'intention to submit' form.
 ANMAC will contact the education provider on receipt of the document to discuss planned timeframes.

-Further information regarding changes can be found in the N (605 KB)ational Accreditation Guidelines.
+Further information regarding changes can be found in the Accreditation Policy and Procedure (693 KB) document.

 Yes, however you must include a clear note in your advertisement that the program of study is subject to accreditation by ANMAC and approval by the NMBA.